PowerShift Publications 2018-2011

 This publication by Michael Efler, Mehr Demokratie e.V., analyses the lengthy process of ratification of the CETA agreement and provides an overview of the various stages and challenges that still need to be overcome on the way to the possible implementation of the agreement in the EU and Canada.
 She stressed the need to use political and legal opportunities to stop CETA.

 Everything for us?!
-The global impact of European trade and investment policy on commodity exploitation
+The global impact of European trade and investment policy on the exploitation of raw materials

-This position paper of the AK Rohstoffe is committed to a reorientation of the German and European raw materials policy.
-In view of the global challenges posed by unsustainable consumption and production, social inequalities and environmental damage, the paper calls for policies that reduce the consumption of raw materials, effectively protect human rights and protect and strengthen civil society.
-Concrete measures are proposed, such as the phase-out of fossil fuels, the introduction of economic incentive systems, the strengthening of the circular economy and the demand for a modern mining law.
+This position paper of the AK Rohstoff advocates a reorientation of German and European raw materials policy.
+In view of the global challenges posed by unsustainable consumption and production, social inequalities and environmental damage, the paper calls for a policy that reduces the consumption of raw materials, effectively protects human rights and protects and strengthens civil society.
+Concrete measures are proposed, such as the phase-out of fossil fuels, the introduction of economic incentive systems, the strengthening of the circular economy and the demand for modern mining law.

 Investment protection in TTIP: Commission refuses to change system

-The publication by TTIP-Unfairhandelbar, Campact and PowerShift criticises the EU Commission's reform proposals on investment protection under TTIP as insufficient and superficial.
-Although some improvements are proposed, the Commission maintains the controversial special rights for foreign investors, which make it possible to claim high compensation for government measures that are in the public interest.
-The analysis highlights that the inclusion of ISDS in TTIP further increases the risk for states to be sued, which would be at the expense of the common good.
+The publication of TTIP-Unfairhandelbar, Campact and PowerShift criticises the reform proposals of the EU Commission on investment protection under TTIP as insufficient and superficial.
+Although some improvements are proposed, the Commission maintains the controversial special rights of appeal for foreign investors, which make it possible to claim high compensation for state measures that are in the public interest.
+The analysis stresses that the inclusion of ISDS in TTIP further increases the risk for states to be sued, which would be to the detriment of the common good.
 The publication underlines that the Commission's proposal does not address the core criticism of the ISDS system and continues to privilege foreign investors over domestic actors and the common good.

 How investor rights in EU trade agreements block the energy transition

-The publication sheds light on how certain political and economic framework conditions are conducive to pollution and undermine sustainable development goals.
-It shows that lax regulations and inadequate sanctions for environmental crimes not only endanger local ecosystems and the health of the population, but also stand in the way of global efforts to protect the environment and climate.
+The publication sheds light on how certain political and economic framework conditions favour pollution and undermine sustainable development goals.
+It shows that lax regulations and inadequate sanctions for environmental offences not only endanger local ecosystems and public health, but also stand in the way of global efforts to protect the environment and climate.

 Brown Spree and Salty Beer – Local Consequences of Coal Use in Berlin and Lusatia

 The publication by Dr. Hendrik Sander documents the local environmental impact of lignite mining in Lusatia on the water quality of the Spree and thus on Berlin's drinking water.
-It is shown how sulphate and iron ochre pollution not only endangers the drinking water supply, but also affects the quality of life and biodiversity in the affected regions.
+It is shown how sulphate and iron sock loads not only endanger the drinking water supply, but also affect the quality of life and biodiversity in the affected regions.

 Droughts, storms, wet feet - Climate impacts of coal use in Berlin